 PRIMARY DUTIES AND RESPONSIBILITIES:

-Documents research topics, prepares and submits papers based on research work to publications and committees for publication or presentation to peers.
+Documents research topics and prepares and submits papers based on research work for publications and presentations to committees and scientific peers.

 Conducts literature searches related to research project.